tmobile/magentaA11y/design.md

 permalink: /design/
 ---

-Any deliverable should be able to fulfill these acceptance criteria.
+Any deliverable must be able to fulfill these acceptance criteria.

 ## For design systems